 To reduce vulnerability to climate change + ++ ++ This policy is seeking to reduce the reliance on fossil fuels and encourage more renewable forms of energy.
 This could have a small positive impact on air quality and flooding issues towards the end of the plan period.
-To improve water quality Х Х х No relationship.
+To improve water quality X Х х No relationship.
 To provide for sustainable sources of water supply + + + This will be dependent on the type and location of renewable energy source.
 Policy safeguards exist to avoid and mitigate against any adverse effects.
 To avoid, reduce and manage flood risk + ++ ++ This policy is seeking to reduce the reliance on fossil fuels and encourage more renewable forms of energy.
 This could have a small positive impact on flooding issues towards the end of the plan period.
-To conserve soil resources and quality Х Х X No relationship.
+To conserve soil resources and quality X Х х No relationship.
 To minimise the production of waste N/A N/A N/A To improve the health of the population N/A N/A N/A To reduce crime and nuisance N/A N/A N/A To conserve natural and manmade resources + + + This policy is aiming to increase connectivity within the parish.
 Policy safeguards exist within the policy to avoid or mitigate effects on the natural environment.
-Overall commentary to reduce the relian id or mitigate any ad and encourage the principles of renewable energy.
-A number of pole licy criteria safe
+Overall commentary The policy is aiming to reduce the reliance on fossil fuels and encourage the principles of renewable energy.
+A number of policy criteria safeguards exist both within the Core Strategy and the NDP to avoid or mitigate any adverse impacts on the environment.

-Policy SE6: Flooding SEA Objective fect s, significance of the e ffect in terms of the th Summary Explanation Enhancement a Short term Medium term Long term (1 - 5 years) (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This policy would not lead to development itself but contains criteria to safeguard and mitigate against flooding issues.
-To maintain and enhance the quality of landscapes and townscapes X x x No relationship.
-To improve quality of surroundings N/A N/A N/A ne policies and sites within the NDP (May 2015) -------------------------------------- ------------ feguards exist both within the Core Strategy reguards exist both within the Core Strategy
+Policy SE6: Flooding SEA Objective significance of the elect in terms of the th Summary Explanation Enhancement and mitigation opportunities Short term Medium term Long term (1 - 5 years) (6 - 10 years) (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This policy would not lead to development itself but contains criteria to safeguard and mitigate against flooding issues.
+To maintain and enhance the quality of landscapes and townscapes Х Х Х No relationship.
+To improve quality of surroundings N/A N/A N/A